dmml-heriot-watt/group-coursework-dmml_cw/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/58HShPQN)
-# Data Mining and Machine Learning Group Coursework

-> [!NOTE]
-> You should update and customize this README as the project progresses.

-> [!IMPORTANT]
-> See the COURSEWORK specification on CANVAS for details of the group coursework criteria/deliverables
+# Comprehensive exploration of Wine Dataset and Fruit Classification
 ## Group Members

-> [!IMPORTANT]
-> Include your names and `@` your GitHub usernames for each.

 1. Parthavi Vaghani  [@Parthvi579](https://github.com/Parthvi579)
 2. Vikas Chaudhary [@VikasChaudhary123](https://github.com/VikasChaudhary123)
 3. Kaushik Lathiya [@Kaushik0704](https://github.com/Kaushik0704)
 4. Augustin Lobjoie [@Augustinlobjoie](https://github.com/Augustinlobjoie)

 ## Initial Project Proposal

-> [!NOTE]
-This project aims to explore the fields of computer vision and viticulture by conducting a comprehensive analysis of fruit image classification and wine quality prediction.
-For the wine dataset, we plan to apply clustering techniques based on quality and chemical properties such as alcohol content, sugar levels, and acid concentrations.
-Additionally, decision tree algorithms will be employed to identify the key features contributing to the best wine quality.
-In the fruit dataset, the focus will shift towards the application of neural networks and convolutional neural networks (CNNs) for image classification.
-The primary goal is to perform image classification and assess the performance using metrics such as accuracy, precision, recall, and F-score.
+This project aims to use two datasets as mentioned below.
+1. **Wine dataset**
+   - To proprocess, explore, get insights, show visualizations.
+   - Clustering including all the features, some specific features.
+Verification using Elbow method and Silhouette score.
+   - Decision trees to predict wine type and wine quality
+   - Results after applying these techniques can be used by wine makers.
+3. **Fruit dataset of images**
+     - Neural network and Convolutional neural network to predict fruit type from images.
+     - Applicaiton of image classification is in the field of agriculture.
+There are hundreds of varities of apple and other fruits, making it impossible to remember for a human being.
+Applications can be build to identify species of fruits, same technique can be applied to detect diseases in fruits or vegetables.

 ## Project Planning
 We'll make use of GitHub's collaborative features, such as issue tracking, version control, and a dedicated wiki, to organise project tasks and documentation in a way that will facilitate effective development and teamwork.
 - **Click to view -** [Wiki](https://github.com/dmml-heriot-watt/group-coursework-dmml_cw/blob/main/documentation/wiki)

 ### Research objectives

-> [!NOTE]
-> What are the questions you are trying to answer?
-What are the goals of your project?
 The objectives of this project are:
 > Apply clustering techniques on wine data based on quality and chemical properties.
-> Identify key features contributing to the best wine quality using decision tree algorithms.
+> Identify key features contributing to the wine type and best wine quality using decision tree algorithms.
 > Develop effective image classification models for fruit recognition using neural networks and CNNs.
 > Assess model performance using metrics like accuracy, precision, recall, and F-score.

 ### Milestones

-> [!NOTE]
-> Create a bullet list of the key milestones for your project.
-Discuss these with your group.
-You may need to update these as the project progresses.
 > Milestone of this project.

 | Task                                      | Start Date | End Date   | Duration | Week |